Edgar Lee Masters' classic work, "Spoon River Anthology," offers a fascinating character study of the American mind in the mid-20th-century.

 Chase Henry played his role in life as the town drunk, to which he seems gleeful to admit.
 Of course, that was "in life."
-Now, he, like many of the Spoon River deceased, can wax philosophical and indignant about how he was treated "in life."
+Now, like many of the Spoon River deceased, he can wax philosophical and indignant about how he was treated "in life."

 Chase's indignity centers on the fact that after he died, his body was not allowed "burial / In holy ground."
 The priest would not accept the body of an immoral "drunkard" to foul the cemetery of the Catholic Church.

 Second Movement: "The which redounded to my good fortune"